dcos/examples/eremetic/1.10/README.md

 ## Install Eremetic

-Eremetic is very simple to install and can be installed via either the Universe UI or by using the DC/OS CLI.
+Eremetic is very simple to install and can be installed via either the DC/OS Catalog UI or by using the CLI.
 The following command will launch the install via the DC/OS CLI:

 ```bash